aloisdeniel/aloisdeniel.github.io/_posts/2016-05-02-xamarin-evolve-2016.md

 ### Day 03 : Xammy Awards

-Enteprise project was rewarded during Xammy Awards, and my though was that we must be part of it with Orange Applications for Business and my co-workers next year!
+Enteprise projects was rewarded during Xammy Awards, and my though was that we must be part of it with Orange Applications for Business and my co-workers next year!

 ### Day 03 : Closing session